Skip to main content

 • If you know that one or more of your identity documents has been compromised, contact the issuing organisation and let them know.

-• If you’ve clicked on a suspicious link or given your identity information to a scammer impersonating myGov or Services Australia (including Centrelink, Medicare or Child Support), call Services Australia’s Scams and Identity Theft Helpdesk.
+• If you’ve clicked on a suspicious link or given your identity information to a scammer impersonating myGov or Services Australia (including Centrelink, Medicare or Child Support), contact Services Australia’s Scams and Identity Theft Helpdesk.
 The helpdesk will support you with advice about how to protect yourself and your identity information.

 Privacy and your personal information